cameronmeyer/cameronmeyer.github.io/_pages/animalcrossing.md

-[//]: # --- CARD MOVEMENT --- # :[\\]
+[//]: # --- CARD INTERACTIVITY --- # :[\\]

 {% capture block_content %}
-### CARD GAMEPLAY/JUICE/MOVEMENT
+### CARD INTERACTIVITY

-- cards have multiple states
-	- on board
+When developing card interaction logic, I aimed for polished movement.
+Specifically, I didn't want the game to feel 'stiff' to interact with.

+Before implementation, I identified the possible states a card could be placed in:
+- On game board:
-		- in play
+	- In play
-		- in deck or discard
+	- In deck or discard
-	- in hand
+- In hand:
-		- hovered
+	- Hovered
-		- unhovered
+	- Unhovered
-		- selected (floating)
+	- Currently selected (clicked)

-- goal of juicy, good-feeling interactions with cards
-- nothing happens too stiffly
+To add polish and improve the player experience, I implemented the following behaviors:
-- highlighted cards straighten and enlarge for readability
+- Highlighted cards straighten and enlarge for readability
-- cards in hand can be reorganized
+- Cards in hand can be reordered
-- fanned cards in hand reposition when a card is selected or placed back in hand
+- Fanned cards in hand reposition when a card is selected/dragged away or placed back in hand
+- Selected cards tilt in the direction they're moving toward as they are dragged across the board
 {% endcapture %}

 {% capture block_video %}